hyperspy/exspy/doc/user_guide/metadata_structure.rst

 signal_type
     type: string

     String that describes the type of signal.
-Currently, the only exSpy specific signal class is ``EELS``, ``EDS``, ``EDS_SEM`` or ``EDS_TEM``.
+Currently, the only eXSpy specific signal class is ``EELS``, ``EDS``, ``EDS_SEM`` or ``EDS_TEM``.

 See also :external+hyperspy:ref:`HyperSpy-Metadata-Sample <signal-metadata>`.